What you need to know

 The researchers are combining laboratory and clinical work to test their potential new drug.

-The researchers will combine laboratory and clinical work; first testing what happens to the immune response, cancer cell growth, overall tumour size and eventual survival when they use a drug to stop MDSCs infiltrating prostate cancers in mice.
-They will also investigate whether treating the mice with abiraterone at the same time makes any difference to how well this new type of treatment works.
+First, they want to understand about the basic biology of the drug, and see whether it works in the way they expect it to.
+They’re testing what happens to the immune system, cancer cell growth, overall tumour size and survival when they use a drug in PTEN-mutated mice.
+They’re also investigating whether treating the mice with abiraterone at the same time makes any difference to how well this new type of treatment works.

 Throughout these clinical tests, the research team will collect blood and biopsy tissue from the patients, so that they can look back to see whether the men who respond best to the combination of enzalutamide and the new drug are those patients with a mutation in the PTEN gene.
 This would imply that this combination would be an appropriate first choice for these men.